facebook/docusaurus/website/docs/migration-from-v1-to-v2.md

 ## Step 7 - Configure your build directory

-In previous version, all the build artifacts is located at `website/build/projectName`.
+In Docusaurus 1, all the build artifacts are located within `website/build/<PROJECT_NAME>`.
 However, in Docusaurus 2, it is now moved to just `website/build`.
-Make sure that you deploy from the correct build directory.
+Make sure that you update your deployment configuration to read the generated files from the correct `build` directory.